swenson/ttyrec2gif/README.md

 There is [an example directory](examples/), but here's some example output:

-The beginning of an NetHack ascension by [Maud](http://alt.org/nethack/plr.php?player=Maud):
+The beginning of a NetHack ascension by [Maud](http://alt.org/nethack/plr.php?player=Maud):
 ![Maud ascension](examples/nethack-ascension-maud-2010-02-03.05-59-29/out00000.gif)

 ## Note